sirisian/ecmascript-types/typerecords.md

 ### Getting parameter order or other metadata about functions?

 I'm thinking that there would be a ```type.info``` operator that returns a more verbose reflection of the current type definition.
 This would include all the overloads including their default values or references to their initializers.
 This would not be a record.
 It could also include serialization information.
+This overlaps ```Reflect.getReflection``` in the [decorators](decorators.md) extension, which already exposes a richer, non-record reflection; the two are the same facility and should be specified once, there, rather than twice.